 Castor Oil and Its Many Uses

 Castor oil has many uses, far too many to mention here, but it is used in soap, shampoo, lipsticks, and other cosmetics.
 It is also found in most of the plastic items we use each day.
-It was used in earlier days as a lubricant for mechanical items such as carts or wagons, and even airplanes during the war.
+It was used in the early days as a lubricant for mechanical items such as carts or waggons, and even aeroplanes during the war.